 Preheat oven to 350ºF.
 Grease two 6-inch cake pans and dust with cocoa powder.
 Line the bottoms with parchment paper.

 Sift flour, cocoa powder, baking powder, baking soda and salt together in a medium bowl.
 Add sugar and stir to combine.

-Combine egg, buttermilk, vegetable oil and vanilla extract in a small bowl.
+Combine egg, egg yolk, buttermilk, vegetable oil and vanilla extract in a small bowl.
 Whisk lightly to combine.

 Add egg mixture to dry ingredients and mix on low speed with a handheld electric mixer, until combined.
 Stop mixer.
 Scrape sides of bowl with spatula.
 Turn mixer up to medium speed and beat for 1 minute.

 Add hot coffee and stir to combine.

 Pour batter into prepared cake pans, dividing batter evenly between the pans.
 Bake for 25-28 minutes or until a toothpick inserted into the center of the cake comes out clean.